1jackdev/my-logseq/pages/Message Bus Dynamic Docs.md

 - can we design a script that scans a repo and outputs a markdown file that describes the possible outcomes of each trigger?
-- Starting with the message bus, it should iterate over each message and event
+- Starting with the message bus, it should iterate over each message and event, building a list of downstream events.
+Each number under a message